New Prophets

 80x70x5cm

 Nebuchadnezzar’s Dream is a complex amalgamation of different symbols and figures, blended together through glass beads, sequins and gold leaf on canvas, then mounted on a sculptural frame decorated with hundreds of rhinestones.
-The work reminisces of Romanesque and Byzantine art, but behind its bedazzling appearance we can find a cautionary tale of resource extraction and interplanetary expansion.
+The work reminisces of Romanesque and Byzantine art, but behind its bedazzling appearance we can find a cautionary tale about power, ego and the fleetingness of human life.

 The work is inspired by the story of the Babylonian king and his dream where a big statue, its head “made of pure gold, its chest and arms of silver, its belly and thighs of bronze, its feet partly of iron and partly of baked clay” is knocked down by a meteorite, interpreted by the prophet Daniel as the rise and fall of empires.
 2500 years later, we can perhaps reinterpret this dream as a potential image of the ongoing environmental destruction and climate injustice.
 Directly pointing to the extraction of rare Earth metals (now including asteroids and near-Earth objects), the work depicts king Nebuchadnezzar surrounded by a satellite, a burning meteor entering our atmosphere and two giant cacti from the Salar de Uyuni, the world’s largest lithium reserve.